Sunday, April 8, 2000, late afternoon: prologue

 This condo association (this loose affiliation of wealthy duffers and their bored families) has its own little government of annually elected officials.
 You know these titles and positions are just time-fillers for the people who bother to run for office.
 It’s less strenuous than doing volunteer work for muscular dystrophy and more prestigious than collecting stamps.
 There’s a Chancellor, a Bursar, an Ombudsman, etc. They’re in charge of “activities” mostly.
 Dances and little golf tournaments and what not.
 They also keep a strict eye on the upkeep of the bungalows, which is how I met Zsa Zsa.
 Her real name I’ll never know.

 I made the mistake of leaving two five gallon drums in front of the garage.
 Where everyone could see them.
 These plastic white buckets were visible from the little road that snaked along behind the row of dwellings in which our bungalow was roughly the midpoint.
 I was still brushing my teeth (and Drew was still out cold, sleeping off the side-effects) when the doorbell almost kicked me out of my skin.
 I opened the door and was confronted with a shortish woman crowned with eight inches of stiff-stacked hair.
 She was wearing a pink and white striped shirt, tight black pedal-pushers and gold-colored high heel shoes.
 The lower half of her face was dedicated to the presentation of an unusually aggressive smile.
-She looked at first like a very old young person, and then she struck me as a very young old person (both impressions occurred to me within the span of three seconds) until it dawned that I was face to face with a rich old lady who had been face-lifted to within an inch of her life.
+She looked at first like a very old young person, and then she struck me as a very young old person (both impressions occurred to me within the span of three seconds) until it dawned that I was face to face-thing with a rich old lady who had been face-lifted to within an inch of her life.

 Not to mention whatever mysterious engineering went into the illusion of her large-but-perky breasts.
 You had to look to her neck, where the smooth white line of her face stopped abruptly at the speckled leather of her wattled gullet, to gauge her seniority.
 Using that method I put her in her early sixties.
 Breasts and teeth as decoys.
 And the towering miter of cotton-candy hair.
 I’m sure among the octogenarian millionaires of the Desert Green she is considered a tasty helping of ass.